LucaMalavolta/PyORBIT/docs/gaussian_process/quasiperiodic_kernel.md

 # Quasi-periodic kernel

-The most common and most reliable kernel for stellar activity is the quasi-periodic one, following the expression given by [Grunblatt et al. 2015](https://ui.adsabs.harvard.edu/abs/2015ApJ...808..127G/abstract):
+The most common and most reliable kernel for stellar activity is the quasi-periodic one, following the expression given by [Rajpaul et al. 2015](https://ui.adsabs.harvard.edu/abs/2015MNRAS.452.2269R/abstract)

 ```{math}
 :label: quasiperiodic_pyorbit